zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/install-chef-delivery/2/_index.md

 ## 2. Install Chef Delivery

-[CALLOUT networks/admin-workstation.svg] Perform this part from the administrator's workstation.
+> Perform this part from the administrator's workstation.

 The installation consists of four steps: